vzakhar/copilot-hands-on/README.md

 ![Forking repository](./images/cpho1.png?raw=true "Forking the repository")
 ![Forking repository](./images/cpho2.png?raw=true "Forking the repository")

+- Once the fork has been created, open your forked instance of the repo and continue the next steps from there.

 ## 3. Start your codespace

 In your forked repository, start a new codespace.